C0mposer/Spyro-1-Practice-Rom/wiki/11-quality-of-life.md

 # Quality of Life

-Passive improvements that are always active or require minimal setup.

----

 ## Automatic Intro Skip

-On startup, the "The Adventure Begins" opening cutscene is automatically skipped.
-The game drops straight into "The Adventure Continues..." as if you have already played before.
+On startup, the game drops straight into "The Adventure Continues..."

 ---

 ## Nestor Always Skippable

 Nestor in Artisans is permanently configured as a skippable dragon, just like every other dragon in the game.
-This allows faster and more consistent Nestor skip practice without any setup.
+This allows faster Nestor skip practice.

 ---

 ## 99 Lives

 Spyro's life count is permanently held at 99.
-You will never get a game over from losing lives.

 ---